luigisaetta/data-science-bp/README.md

 You can find there more details regarding:
 * How to connect from a Notebook to Oracle ADWH and read data
-* How to use MLFLow in OCI Cloud
+* How to use MLflow in OCI Cloud